-Most salespeople and business owners hear statements like this every day.
-That means it is important to learn how to negotiate more effectively.
-Here are five strategies that will help you improve your negotiation skills and drive more dollars to your bottom line:
+Most salespeople and business owners will have customers try to get them to lower their price by saying there is a competitor who is selling the item for less.
+Most people love a deal and love to feel they were on the winning side of a deal.
+That means it is important for your business for you to learn how to negotiate more effectively.
+Here are five strategies that will help you improve your negotiation skills and drive more dollars to your bottom line.

 A supplier quotes a price for a specific service.
 Flinching means you respond by exclaiming, "You want how much?!?!"
 You must appear shocked and surprised that they could be bold enough to request that figure.
 Unless the other person is a well-seasoned negotiator, they will respond in one of two ways;

-a) they will become very uncomfortable and begin to try to rationalize their price,
+- They will become very uncomfortable and begin to try to rationalize their price

 You need to learn as much about the other person's situation and prepare for the negotiation session.
 This is a particularly important negotiation tactic for salespeople.
 If your business has a sales and/or customer service history with the other party make sure you have reviewed it beforehand (and be prepared to respond to the mention of any outstanding issues).

 Ask your prospect more questions about their purchase.
 Learn what is important to them as well as their needs and wants and be prepared to present solutions to their problems.
 Develop the habit of asking questions such as;